deephaven-examples/deephaven-ib/docker/dev/README.md

 This directory contains the ingredients to build Docker images from the current, checked-out deephaven-ib repository.

-This is useful when doing local development or when offical images are not available for your platform.
+This is useful when doing local development or when official images are not available for your platform.

 ## Build Image